jzebker/UFOs/README.md

 • change the **filterTable()** function so that it finds data from ***inexact*** text matches in addition to ***exact*** text matches

 • make the website prettier

+• make an alert if the search returns no results

+• add start date stop date in filter